thm-design/react-firebase-crud-example/instructions.md

 	* Q: What do you want to use as your public directory? > `build`
 	* Q: Configure as a single-page app > `y`

-5) Create a file in your react app called `fire.js` in the `src` folder
+6) Create a file in your react app called `fire.js` in the `src` folder.
-6) Paste the following into that file:
+7) Paste the following into that file:
 ```javascript
 	/* COPY THE DATA FROM YOUR FIREBASE APP DASHBOARD (see image below) */
     import firebase from 'firebase'